Drone Program FAQ

 Drones provide three benefits to the agency’s field inspectors responding to emergencies.
 First, drones enable Railroad Commission of Texas (RRC) inspectors to access areas that are hard to reach in person.
 These include remote sites, areas with difficult terrain, and bodies of water.
 Second, drones allow RRC inspectors to conduct needed inspections of spills, leaks, and emergency situations from a safe distance.
 Lastly, drones enable quicker agency response to spills, leaks, and other emergency situations.

-The agency has eight drones.
+The agency has twelve drones.